GTMStack

 A Starting Template

-For teams building their first scoring model, here’s a concrete starting point:
+For teams building their first scoring model, here’s a concrete starting point based on what we’ve seen work across GTMStack accounts.

 Fit Score (Letter Grade)